en0mia/OptimizedSort/README.md

 // Use Shell Sort
 sort.setAlgorithm("shell");
 ```
-... or you can let the library choose the best one using the parameters
+... or you can let the library choose the best one using the parameters...

 ```java
 // InPlace: TRUE